Atlific Hotels History

 Since the 1990’s, 2007 and 2008 have become the most significant growth years for Atlific Hotels as it continued its history of bringing new brands to Canada with the opening of Hotel Indigo Ottawa.
 In 2008 several new properties opened including Executive Suites Garibaldi Springs Golf Resort, Walnut Beach Resort and the company’s first conference centre – Nanaimo B.C.’s Vancouver Island Conference Centre.

 “Recent growth is attributed to strategic partnerships with third property owners – keeping their returns high means they choose us first as they invest in new properties.
 Success has largely been organic, we grow as our partners grow based on solid results, trust and the company philosophy that we manage hotels as if we own them,” stated Philippe Gadbois, senior vice president, Atlific Hotels.
 In May 2009, Atlific celebrated the opening of its largest hotel to-date with 454 rooms, Le Westin Montréal.

-Today Atlific Hotels owns and/or manages over 40 properties from Newfoundland to British Columbia with 6000+ rooms and more to come.
+Today Atlific Hotels owns and/or manages 55 properties from Newfoundland to British Columbia with 9000 rooms and more to come.
 Atlific has always operated as a family company and treats each property with a pride of ownership.
-With 50 years of experience managing well known Canadian hotels, resorts, and extended stay properties, Atlific Hotels has built a reputation for best in business accounting reporting, exceptional sales and marketing programs and sound operational systems.
+With over 50 years of experience managing well known Canadian hotels, resorts, and extended stay properties, Atlific Hotels has built a reputation for best in business accounting reporting, exceptional sales and marketing programs and sound operational systems.
 Atlific Hotels’ parent company, Ocean Properties, Ltd. operates over 100 hotels throughout the United States.
 Together they make up the fifth largest privately owned hotel management company in North America, operating independent hotels and resorts as well as internationally recognized hotel brands such as Marriott, Hilton, Westin and Holiday Inn.